SystemsApproach/ops/monitor.rst

-* **Timestamps should be created by the program's logger.** Components should use the selected logging library to create timestamps, with as precise of timestamp as the logging framework allows.
+* **Timestamps should be created by the program's logger.** Components should use the selected logging library to create timestamps, with as precise a timestamp as the logging framework allows.
 Using the shipper or logging handlers may be slower, or create timestamps on receipt, which may be delayed.
 This makes trying to align events between multiple services after log aggregation problematic.